-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance the preclinical activities and clinical trials of our product candidates.
+We expect our expenses, excluding non-cash expenses to recognize the fair value of warrants and convertible notes, to remain elevated in connection with our ongoing activities, particularly as we advance the preclinical activities and clinical trials of our product candidates.
 In addition, we have incurred, and will continue to incur, additional costs associated with operating as a public company, including significant legal, accounting, insurance, investor relations and other expenses.
 The timing and amount of our operating expenditures will depend largely on our ability to:

-- advance preclinical development of our early-stage programs and clinical trials of our product candidates; - manufacture, or have manufactured on our behalf, preclinical and clinical drug material and develop processes for late state and commercial manufacturing; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval and intend to commercialize on our own; - hire additional clinical, quality control and scientific personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - obtain, maintain, expand and protect our intellectual property portfolio; - manage the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property related claims; and - manage the costs of operating as a public company.
+- advance preclinical development of our early-stage programs and clinical trials of our product candidates; - manufacture, or have manufactured on our behalf, our preclinical and clinical drug material and develop processes for late state and commercial manufacturing; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval and intend to commercialize on our own; - hire additional clinical, quality control and scientific personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - obtain, maintain, expand and protect our intellectual property portfolio; - manage the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property related claims; and - manage the costs of operating as a public company.